openeuropa/oe_bootstrap_theme/README.md

 Paragraphs-related theming and functionality has been moved from the [OpenEuropa Bootstrap base theme](https://github.com/openeuropa/oe_bootstrap_theme) to [OpenEuropa Whitelabel](https://github.com/openeuropa/oe_whitelabel).

-The `oe_bootstrap_theme_paragraphs` has been reduced to an empty module.
-It will be disabled as part of an update hook in `oe_bootstrap_theme_helper`.
-It will be fully removed in future versions.

-Configuration and data for these paragraph types that is already in your database will be preserved in this uninstall operation.

 If you are using `openeuropa/oe_whitelabel`, and you want paragraphs functionality, you should upgrade it to `1.0.0-alpha6` or higher, and refer to the upgrade instructions found there.